OldDognoob/Git-for-Web-Development-Project/README.md

     10. What is a class?
        A class is a blueprint that defines the variables and the methods common to all objects of a certain kind.
     11. What elements can I add a class to?
+        You can add class to any element.
     12. How many times can I use the same class on a page? we can use the same class more than once as long as it is valid.
 An invalid however document means that have duplicated ids.

-    13. How do I get my link to open in a new tab? hold down the control key button or the commandkey in Mac operator computer to open a new link in a new tab.
+    13. How do I get my link to open in a new tab?
+         In an anchor element insert a target attribute such as target="_blank".
     14. What is the alt attribute used for? the alt attribute specifies an alternate text for an image, if the image cannot be displayed.
        It provides alternative information of an image if the user for some reason it cannot displayed it.

     15. How do I reference an id?
-       in order to reference id , we must specify the unique id for an html element, because this element performssome certain tasks within the HTML document.
+         #

-    16. What is the difference between a section and a div the section defines chapters headers footers the div doesnt have any meaning does not defien a section in HTML
+    16. What is the difference between a section and a div

+        The <section> tag defines sections in a document, such as chapters, headers, footers, or any other sections of the document. ...
+The <div> tag defines a division or a section in an HTML document.
+The <div> tag is used to group block-elements to format them with CSS.

     17. What is CSS used for?
          Cascading Style Sheet is the language to describe the presentation of web pages , including colors, layouts and fonts.
 It allow as to adapt the presentation to different types of devices, like tablets, mobiles etc.